Scoob!: Accolades

-Future

-Sequel

-In June 2021, Cervone said that a sequel to the film was in development.

 Cancelled prequel

+In June 2021, Cervone said that a follow-up to the film was in development.

 On December 22, 2021, HBO Max released a sizzle reel featuring a first look at a Christmas prequel film, titled Scoob!
 Holiday Haunt, which was set to be released on the service in December 2022.
 The film takes place before the events of the first film, with Welker and the child actors from the previous film reprising their roles while Cervone returned to write the film with Paul Dini as well to produce the project.
-The film was co-directed by Bill Haller and Michael Kurinsky and had a production budget of $40 million.
+The film was co-directed by the first film's animation director Bill Haller and Michael Kurinsky and had a production budget of $40 million.
 On August 2, 2022, Warner Bros.
 Discovery canceled its release, citing cost-cutting measures and a refocus on theatrical films rather than creating projects for streaming.
-Tony Cervone would go on to say on the same day that the project was "practically finished".
-Later that month, it was reported that the film would still be finished, even though Warner Bros.
-Discovery had no plans to release it.
-The film was finally finished on November 4, 2022.
+Cervone would go on to say on the same day that the project was "practically finished".
+Later that month, it was reported that the film would still be finished, though Warner Bros.
+Discovery had no plans to release the film.